awesomemotive/easy-digital-downloads/readme.txt

 9. Checkout screen

 == Changelog ==

+= 2.7.1, February 14, 2017 =
+* Fix: Checkout was showing wrong total price when certain fees were applied to the cart.
+* Fix: Plugin row meta linked to non-existent "Getting Started" page.
+* Fix: There was a typo in the link to our site when showing an error message for a license key.

 = 2.7, February 13, 2017 =
 * New: Introduced EDD_Cart class for managing the shopping cart contents.